Symmetry in Neural Network Parameter Spaces: Implications of Symmetry for Learning Dynamics

 \subsection{Conserved Quantities for Convergence and Parameterization}

 By ensuring certain properties remain constant throughout training, conserved quantities provide stability in gradient flow that is essential for convergence analysis.
-In gradient flow, conserved quantities remain constant.
-Moreover, any function of conserved quantities is also conserved.
-As a result, any condition based solely on conserved quantities that holds at initialization will continue to hold throughout the gradient flow.
+In particular, any condition based solely on conserved quantities that holds at initialization will continue to hold throughout the gradient flow.
 As noted in \citep{gluch2021noether}, conserved quantities such as imbalance provide guarantees that parameters are bounded throughout gradient flow, which is helpful in convergence analysis.
 The proofs of several convergence bounds for gradient descent of deep linear networks depend either on the invariance of the imbalance \citep{ji2019gradient} or the assumption that the imbalance is small or zero \citep{arora2018convergence, arora2018optimization}.
 Zero imbalance is also an assumption in \citep{bah2022learning}, as a condition under which the gradient flows of linear networks are Riemannian gradient flows on the manifold of fixed rank matrices.

-Beyond ensuring stability during training, conserved quantities also help parameterize optimization trajectories and characterize solutions.
-Because conserved quantities remain constant along a trajectory, the trajectories are effectively labeled by their corresponding conserved quantity values.
-Similarly, the value of conserved quantities at a limiting point contains information about its location within the set of minima--or more generally, within the set of critical points for non-convex functions.
-This ability to track and distinguish training paths and solutions has led to the following applications that use conserved quantities to improve training and characterize implicit bias.

-When convergence rates vary across trajectories, or generalization differs at distinct minima, conserved quantities link initialization with convergence rate or generalization.
-In small two-layer networks, \cite{zhao2022symmetries} observe strong correlations between conserved quantities and both convergence and sharpness of the resulting minima, suggesting that carefully chosen initializations can improve training efficiency and generalization.
-Moreover, under imbalanced initializations, conserved quantities have been explicitly connected to the convergence rate by appearing as terms in convergence bounds \citep{tarmoun2021understanding, min2021explicit}.
+Beyond stability, conserved quantities act as coordinates for the dynamics.
+Because they are constant along a trajectory, they label optimization paths, and their limiting values locate endpoints within the set of minima.
+This labeling links initialization to both convergence and generalization: in small two-layer networks, \cite{zhao2022symmetries} observe strong correlations between conserved quantities and both convergence and sharpness of the resulting minima, suggesting that carefully chosen initializations can improve training efficiency and generalization.
+Moreover, under imbalanced initializations, conserved quantities have been explicitly connected to the convergence rate by appearing as terms in convergence bounds \citep{tarmoun2021understanding, min2021explicit, min2023convergence, xu2023linear}.